TLC Homestay Accommodation Policy

 - Each family has it’s own sub-culture and set of family rules.
 As long as these rules do not go against the requirements of the service TLC publishes to provide and/or does not break U.S. law, the student will be expected to follow these rules when they accept the placement.
 Each homestay family is required to provide an up-to-date list of house rules to the homestay coordinator.
 This list of rules will be shared with the student before placement is confirmed.
 If a family has not provided the most up-to-date list of house rules to the homestay coordinator and does not follow the grievance procedures outlined below (except in cases where there are legal issues concerning the student), the family may not be eligible for the full session of homestay payment if the student is asked to leave.
 In the event that the family does not follow the prescribed grievance procedures and does not wish to return the unearned homestay fee, then the unearned amount will be withheld from the next placement should the family wish to remain active within our homestay network.

 - Though we are a culturally aware company and understand that the legal age is defined differently around the world, the student is considered “under-age” if below 18 years old in the U.S. The legal drinking age is 21.
 Therefore, when the under-age student is in the care of the homestay family, the student and their guardian must respect the U.S. definition of legal age.
-Furthermore, the student and their guardian must recognize and respect the homestay family’s judgement on what is an appropriate activity and/or level of freedom for that age.
+Furthermore, the student and their guardian must recognize and respect the homestay family’s judgment on what are appropriate activities and/or what is the appropriate level of freedom for that age.